Adhithya-Laxman/Adhithya-Laxman/README.md

 # About Me

 👋 Hi, I’m Adhithya Laxman R G.
-🎓 I'm a Computer Science Engineering student with a passion for developing creative solutions to complex problems.
+🎓 I'm a Master's Data Science student at ETH Zurich with a passion for developing creative solutions to complex problems.
 I'm particularly drawn towards Machine-learning and Deep learning designing end-to-end pipelined Neural Networks as well while my passion for problem solving knows no bounds.
 👀 Competetive Programming and Problem Solving Enthusiast.

 ## Skills